 Risk-takers: We approach uncertainty with forethought and determination; we work independently and cooperatively to explore new ideas and innovative strategies.
 We are resourceful and resilient in the face of challenges and change.

 Balanced: We understand the importance of balancing different aspects of our lives – intellectual, physical and emotional – to achieve well-being for ourselves and others.
 We recognize our interdependence with other people and with the world in which we live.

 Reflective: We thoughtfully consider the world and our own ideas and experience.
 We work to understand our strengths and weaknesses in order to support our learning and personal development.

 PROGRAMME OF INQUIRY

-Most curriculum is taught through the Units of Inquiry.
+The PYP is delivered through Units of Inquiry.
+All the Units of Inquiry at all grade levels make up the Programme of Inquiry (POI).
+See the MIS 2020-21 Programme of Inquiry.
 They draw together elements of different disciplines into a meaningful whole.
 Key concepts drive this inquiry.
-The PYP also identifies the range of knowledge students need to acquire by defining the following Transdisciplinary Themes, which are relevant within and across all subject domains.
+The PYP also identifies the range of transdisciplinary themes learners need to explore.

 - Who we are

 An inquiry into the nature of the self; beliefs and values; personal, physical, mental, social and spiritual health; human relationships including families, friends, communities, and cultures; rights and responsibilities; what it means to be human.